Clicky

 What is an Irish Car Bomb/Irish Slammer/Dublin Drop?

-The Irish Car Bomb is a crazy cocktail that gets its name from the dropping of a shot glass (often called a bomb shot) filled with Irish Cream and Irish Whisky into a glass of Stout (beer).
-There are many places where the name is considered offensive (for instance, in Ireland) so it’s often referred to by other names instead such as Irish Slammer, Irish Bomb Shot, or Dublin Drop to avoid upsetting patrons.
+The Irish Car Bomb is a crazy cocktail that gets its name from the dropping of a shot glass (often called a bomb shot) filled with Irish Cream and Irish Whiskey into a glass of Stout (beer).

-Being half Irish and half Scottish, I am conflicted by the name; The Irish part of me is offended but the Scottish side of me is telling me to make it at home and be quiet because I’m saving myself from spending full price at a bar for one.
-So let’s just call it the Irish Slammer instead and make it at home to save money!
+Being half Irish and half Scottish, I am conflicted by the name.
+The Irish part of me is offended, but the Scottish side of me is telling me to make it at home and be quiet because I’m saving myself from spending the total price at a bar for one.

 Who Invented It?